kasper/phoenix/API.md

 ```

 - `reload()` manually reloads the context and any changes in the configuration files
-- `bind(String key, Array<String> modifiers, Function callback)` binds the key character with the specified modifiers (can be an empty list) to a callback function and returns the handler (`undefined` if not supported), you must keep a reference to the handler in order for your callback to get called, the callback function receives its handler as the only argument, binding overrides any previous handlers for the same key combination
+- `bind(String key, Array<String> modifiers, Function callback)` binds the key character with the specified modifiers (can be an empty list) to a callback function and returns the handler (`undefined` if not supported), you must keep a reference to the handler in order for your callback to get called, you can have multiple handlers for a single key combination, however only one can be enabled at a time, the callback function receives its handler as the only argument
 - `on(String event, Function callback)` binds an event to a callback function and returns the handler (`undefined` if not supported), you must keep a reference to the handler in order for your callback to get called, you can have multiple handlers for a single event, the callback function receives its handler as the last argument, for any additional arguments see [events](#2-events)
 - `after(double interval, Function callback)` creates a timer that fires the callback once after the given interval (in seconds) and returns the handler, you must keep a reference to the handler in order for your callback to get called, the callback function receives its handler as the only argument
 - `every(double interval, Function callback)` creates a timer that fires the callback repeatedly until stopped using the given interval (in seconds) and returns the handler, you must keep a reference to the handler in order for your callback to get called, the callback function receives its handler as the only argument